Trusted WordPress tutorials, when you need them most.

 What are Private or Protected Posts in WordPress

-WordPress comes with some basic tools to create content and keep it private from public viewing.
+WordPress comes with some basic tools to create a post and keep it private from public viewing.
 You can select these options under the ‘Status & Visibility’ box on the editor screen.

 Post visibility settings in WordPress